vyos/vyos-documentation/docs/configexamples/ha.rst

+:lastproofread: 2021-06-28

 #############################
 High Availability Walkthrough
 #############################

 This document walks you through a complete HA setup of two VyOS machines.
-This design is based on a VM as the primary router, and a physical machine as a backup, using VRRP, BGP, OSPF and conntrack sharing.
+This design is based on a VM as the primary router and a physical machine as a backup, using VRRP, BGP, OSPF, and conntrack sharing.

-The aim of this document is to walk you through setting everything up, so at a point where you can reboot any machine and not lose more than a few seconds worth of connectivity.
+This document aims to walk you through setting everything up, so at a point where you can reboot any machine and not lose more than a few seconds worth of connectivity.

 Design
 ======

-This is based on a real life, in production design.
+This is based on a real-life production design.
 One of the complex issues is ensuring you have redundant data INTO your network.
-We do this with a pair of Cisco Nexus switches, and using Virtual PortChannels that are spanned across them.
-This as an added bonus, also allows for complete switch failure without an outage.
-How you achieve this yourself is left as an exercise to the reader but our setup is documented here.
+We do this with a pair of Cisco Nexus switches and using Virtual PortChannels that are spanned across them.
+As a bonus, this also allows for complete switch failure without an outage.
+How you achieve this yourself is left as an exercise to the reader.
+But our setup is documented here.

 Walkthrough suggestion
 ----------------------